ETH-WindMil/JSD-SBI/README.md

 ## Sequential Bayesian Inference for Uncertain Nonlinear Dynamic Systems

-A Sequential Bayesian Inference tutorial for the solution of **state**, **state-parameter** and **input-state-parameter** estimation problems in uncertain nonlinear dynamic systems on the basis of sparse measurements.
+A Sequential Bayesian Inference tutorial for the solution of state, state-parameter and input-state-parameter estimation problems in uncertain nonlinear dynamic systems on the basis of sparse measurements.

 ### Algorithms